ryanbradshawcodes/My-Website/content/blog/first-year-review.md

 ### ES193

 #### Overview

+This is a maths module which follows a very similar format to A-level Maths/Further Maths.
+See the [module webpage](https://courses.warwick.ac.uk/modules/2021/ES193-15#description) for more details.

 #### Merits

 * <span style="color:green">No tricks.
 Just maths.</span>
 * <span style="color:green">If you have done A-level further maths you will already know ~80% of the content</span>
+* <span style="color:green">Organised and taught well in our year</span>
+* <span style="color:green">Plenty of good resources provided</span>
+* <span style="color:green">Small class tutorials!</span>

 #### Downfalls

+* <span style="color:red">Could be seen as a bit dull since you will not be doing anything practical</span>
+* <span style="color:red">The effectiveness of the tutorial varies wildly depending on the teacher you get</span>

 #### My advice

+You will get advised to use a textbook to complete some problems before working on a worksheet that will be used in the tutorial.
+Just do as many practice questions from the book as you can and then do all the tutorial questions (even if you will not have to answer it in the tutorial session).

+The exam does not give any questions that are harder than the tutorial questions, so your revision will pay off massively.

 ### ES197

 #### Overview

+Time for some system analysis.
+Here you will work with diagrams, graphs and MATLAB.
+See the [module webpage](https://courses.warwick.ac.uk/modules/2020/ES197-15) for more details.

 #### Merits

 * <span style="color:green">Very well organised</span>
 * <span style="color:green">Plenty of useful resources provided</span>
 * <span style="color:green">Fairly engaging group project</span>
+* <span style="color:green">Lots of labs to get stuck into</span>

 #### Downfalls

+* <span style="color:red">The exam may test your knowledge in a way that is not directly copying the worksheets - so prepare well</span>

 #### My advice

+This was one of my favourite modules because there was a lot to do in it.
+You will be given worksheets, revision quizzes, labs, and a group project at the end.
+It sounds like a lot but it was organised well and the assessment of the module is spread out well between MATLAB quizzes, the exam, and the group project.

+For the quizzes just make sure you have prepared well by completing all the labs fully.
+Additionally, ask the lab tutors as many questions as you can whenever you get confused to ensure you are understanding it all properly.
+When it comes to the quizzes themselves there was 1 strictly timed quiz for us and then the rest we had multiple days to complete.
+For the strictly timed quiz make sure you have some notes handy in case your mind goes blank.
+For the other quizzes just take your time on them and check your answers multiple times to avoid disappointment.

+As stated the exam does actually try and test your understanding so the questions may not be exactly what you are expecting (there will be little twists).
+If you are able to complete the worksheet questions comfortably you should be able to deal with these twists just fine.

+Finally, for the group project, there are multiple ones to choose from for normal engineers.
+If you are on the CSE course you will get assigned the balancing robot project no matter what (at least that is how the past 2 years have gone).
+You only get a week for this project so essentially start working on it straight away and ask the teaching assisstants for as much help as possible.
+There is a large focus on the documentation for this project with lots of mini deadlines to meet, so make sure your team are organised so you stay on track.

 ### ES191

 #### Overview

+Here you will find lots of circuits.
+See the [module webpage](https://courses.warwick.ac.uk/modules/2020/ES191-15) for more details.

 #### Merits

 * <span style="color:green">A surprisingly pleasant exam</span>
+* <span style="color:green">Loads of practice quizzes to revise with</span>

 #### Downfalls